 Long Trip Preparation Checklist

-How Do You Prepare Your Car For A Long Trip in 2023?
+How Do You Prepare Your Car For A Long Trip?

-As we step into the fall of 2023, the allure of road tripping is still stronger than ever.
-While the echoes of 2021’s challenges linger, the spirit of exploration has not waned.
+The allure of road tripping is still stronger than ever.
 The appeal of escaping the everyday hustle and finding solace in nature’s embrace is drawing travelers back to the open road.
 Plane tickets prices feel higher than ever, creating an even greater attraction to road trip.
 Concerts, sporting events, and festivals are back in full swing now, and the highways are alive with the hum of vehicles and the excitement of those seeking adventure.

-Road trips aren’t going away anytime soon and in fact, Apple Maps recently released data of mobility trends showing that people are already requesting routes at the same rate pre COVID-19.
+Road trips aren’t going away anytime soon and in fact, Apple Maps recently released data of mobility trends showing that people are already requesting more routes than ever.
 But here’s the kicker, they aren’t GPS’ing their way to the city, they’re heading to open roads, the mountains, lakes, beaches, etc. Road trips offer an escape from the monotony of routine, a chance to disconnect from the digital world, and an opportunity to reconnect with nature’s wonders.
 The destinations are as diverse as the landscapes themselves – from quaint towns with hidden gems to majestic vistas that take your breath away.
 Along the way, there’s the thrill of stumbling upon roadside attractions, savoring local cuisine, and sharing stories with fellow travelers.

 It’s bad enough when you have car trouble in your local neighborhood – or even in your own driveway.
 However, nothing could put a damper on those travel plans like having your car break down hundreds of miles from home.
 Vacations are supposed to be a time for fun and relaxation, but the difference between pleasure and misery often lies in whether or not you took the proper steps to get your car ready for that long trip.